Sergyoubi/Sergyoubi/README.md

-- 👋 Hi, my name is @Sergy.
-I am a web developer specialized in Frontend
+- 👋 Hi, my name is @Ethan_Sergy.
+I am a Full-stack developer (React, NextJS, NodeJS,...)

 <!---
 Sergyoubi/Sergyoubi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.